-Here is a quick checklist of things to keep in your mind when you’re taking a picture of your Rolex:
+Here is a quick checklist of things to keep in your mind when you’re taking a picture of your Rolex watch:

-- Blurry Images: If you’re taking a picture of your watch with your phone, the camera can sometimes focus on the object behind the watch if it is too close so be sure you get the focus on the watch.
-This can also occur when the camera is focusing on the date rather than the dial of the watch.
-When the camera focuses on the date, it blurs the rest of the watch.
+- If you’re taking a picture of your watch with your phone, the camera can sometimes focus on the object behind the watch if it is too close, so be sure that you get the focus on the watch.
+This can also sometimes occur when the camera is focusing on the date rather than the dial of the watch.
+When the camera focuses on the date, it can sometimes blur the rest of the watch.

-- Glares: Since watches are very reflective objects you should be aware of any type of glare that you’re getting.
+- Since watches are very reflective objects you should always be aware of any type of glare that you might be getting.
 For example, overhead lights are commonly found when people are trying to take pictures of their watch indoors.

-- Direct Sunlight: The sun can be difficult to work with since it will distort the color of the lighting of the watch and will darken other parts.
+- The sun can be difficult to work with since it will often distort the color of the lighting or can cast shadows or darken other parts on the watch.

 On the other hand, if it’s too dark, it may result in blurry or grainy images.
 Finding the right balance between natural sunlight and shade is important.
 You can also add some drama to your photos by taking advantage of interesting light, such as a single small window in a room, the glow of a neon light, or a flashlight pointed at an angle towards your watch.

-A great tip is to photograph your watch inside your car.
-The combination of surrounding windows and the roof overhead creates a lot of indirect light; the perfect environment for photographing watches.
+A great tip that doesn’t require any specialized equipment is to photograph your watch inside your car.
+The combination of surrounding windows and the roof overhead creates a lot of indirect light and makes a perfect environment for photographing watches.

-Shoot for the style of the watch by photographing it next to something that’s relevant to the watch’s purpose.
-If you’re shooting a Daytona, try photographing it on the engine of your roadster or on the fine leather of the bucket seats.
-If you dive, surround your Submariner with your dive gear.
+To take your watch photos to the next level, try taking a picture of the watch next to something that’s relevant to that model or its intended purpose.
+If you’re shooting a Rolex Daytona, try photographing it on the steering wheel of your roadster or on the fine leather of the bucket seats.
+If you dive, surround your Submariner with some of your dive gear.
 A dress watch might look nice next to the morning newspaper or your favorite cufflinks.
 Shooting your Rolex on an interesting surface or texture (i.e., bricks, stones, or natural elements such as moss or tree bark) can also help to showcase each watch’s specific features.

 Don’t be afraid to get close; your watch should fill up the frame.
 If you’re using a DSLR, choose a macro lens.
 This will allow you to shoot a closer photo and will produce an amazing shot.
 A DSLR camera also gives you more control.
 If you go that route, you should also consider using a tripod to achieve the sharpest images possible, as photographing anything close-up can often be a pretty shaky process.

-Most importantly just experiment.
-Taking a good picture of a watch can take some time, but if you follow our tips, you’ll be well on your way to capturing an excellent photo and you can create an album.
-You can follow us on Instagram @bobswatches to see how we are taking photos.
+Most importantly, just experiment.
+Taking a good picture of a watch can take some time, but if you follow our tips, you’ll be well on your way to capturing excellent photos.
+For additional watch photography inspiration, you can follow us on Instagram @bobswatches to see how we like to take our photos!